Scindia objects to Tharoor's remarks over replies in Hindi in LS | Politics

 - India

-Civil Aviation Minister Jyotiraditya Scindia on Thursday took issue with Congress leader Shashi Tharoor's remarks on giving replies in Hindi in Lok Sabha.
+Former party colleagues Jyotiraditya Scindia and Shashi Tharoor found themselves on either side of the 'Hindi fence' on Thursday, with the Union minister responding to an English question in Hindi and the Congress MP from Thiruvananthapuram terming it an insult.

-While responding to supplementary questions asked by members from Tamil Nadu in English, Scindia replied in Hindi.
+While responding to supplementary questions asked by members from Tamil Nadu in English, the civil aviation minister replied in Hindi.

-Soon after, Tharoor, who is a member from Kerala, commented that it was an ''apman (insult)'' that the minister was responding in Hindi.
+Soon after, Tharoor commented that it was an ''apman (insult)'' that the minister was responding in Hindi.

 The minister speaks English and let him reply in English, Tharoor said. ''Zara jawab Hindi mein mat dijiye... ye apman hai logon ka (Please don't give replies in Hindi... it is an insult to people),'' Tharoor said during Question Hour.